bexoft/finalmq/README.md

 Notes:

 - The tabs are shown as \\t.
 These tabs can help to separate the requests/notifications.
 There is no LF (\\n) between the requests.
 The separator between header and message is ',\\t' and the separator between requests/notifications is ']\\t'.
 Or when you start counting with 0, every even tab is a separator between header and message and every odd tab is a separator between requests/notifications.
 - In this example, the server is sending a notification/event.
 This means, no reply is expected by the peer (browser).
 But when the server sends a request and expects a reply, then there will be a "corrid" in the request's header.
-In this case the peer has to send a reply.
-But this behavior is not very common.
+In this case the client peer has to send a reply.
+But it is not common that a server sends a request to a client.
+Usually a server sends notifications/events to all connected clients.